rsta2/circle/README.md

 Classes
 -------

-The following C++ class was added to the Circle USB library in the lib/usb/ subdirectory:
+The following C++ classes were added to the Circle USB library in the lib/usb/ subdirectory:

-* CUSBBulkOnlyMassStorageDevice: Driver for USB mass storage devices (bulk only)
+* CUSBKeyboardDevice: Driver for USB keyboards
+* CKeyMap: Keyboard translation map (two selectable default maps at the moment)
+* CDWHCIFrameSchedulerNonPeriodic: Schedules the transmission of non-interrupt split frames to non-high-speed devices
+* CDWHCIFrameSchedulerPeriodic: Schedules the transmission of interrupt split frames to non-high-speed devices

 In Step 1-4 the following classes were introduced for the Circle main library: